indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To activate an account from within the administration area, go to
-the *Users and Groups* option, *Manage Users* tab, and search for the user's
+the *Users and Groups* option, *Manage Users* tab and search for the user's
-account using the filter, then select the account you wish to
+account using the filter.
+Then select the account you wish to
 activate, this will take you to the user's details:

 |image5|

 If an account has not been activated its status will be *not
 confirmed*.
-Click the button next to the status in order to activate
+Click the button *activate the account* next to the status
-the account.
-The account status will then be changed to *activated* and
+in order to activate the account.
+The account status will then be
-the user for that account will now be able to log in.
+changed to *activated* and the user for that account will now be able
+to log in.

 --------------